wiklish/wiklish/bwr/posts/voting.md

 $V = log(I) - log(I - Y)$

 ## Is voting worth it?

 So, how much is voting worth to us in expectation?
 Well, in the case when the election is not tied, it's worth $-V$.
 In the case when it *is* tied, it's worth $E - V.$ Thus, the expected value of voting is $P(c) * (E - V) + P(\sim c) * -V$.

 For me, this number comes out to be positive.
 It would be negative if I thought voting were significantly more costly, or if I would pay that weird wizard guy significantly less.
 So it's definitely possible that your numbers will come out differently.

-If that's the case, though, consider that this calculation was conservative in another way: Namely, that you actually get to take part in multiple elections on election day for no extra cost.
+If that's the case, though, consider that this calculation was conservative in an important way: Namely, that you actually get to take part in multiple elections on election day for no extra cost.
 While those elections might not be as important as the presidential one, many of them are still quite important, *and* you have a much higher chance of influencing them, because they elect officials or enact policies that are voted on by a much smaller number of people (I'm referring to congressional elections, as well as state and local elections).